unphp/UnPHP/README.md

 UnPHP
 =====

-UnPHP is framework of PHP.
+UnPHP is a framework of PHP.